codesoap/pres/README.md

   concatenating the now repaired data shards.

 # Shortcomings
-1. The input file should at least contain 10_000 bytes of data (amount of data shards squared).
-2. Added or lost data is not handled.
+1. Added or lost data is not handled.
 Few bytes gone missing or being added may be handled in the future.
-3. No in-place repair of `*.pres` files.
+2. No in-place repair of `*.pres` files.
-4. Although the data and parity shards can take at least three bit-flips without becoming unrestorable, two bit-flips can already destroy the metadata.
+3. Although the data and parity shards can take at least three bit-flips without becoming unrestorable, two bit-flips can already destroy the metadata.
-5. Changes in the filename or other meta-data are not prevented.
+4. Changes in the filename or other meta-data are not prevented.

 # Comparison to similar software
 The intended use case of `pres` is to prevent a few bit-flips from